Highly available SQLite cluster with embedded NATS JetStream.

 http://localhost:8080

-- Insert some data using HTTP client
+Insert data using the HTTP API

 curl -d '[